Seattle Opera: Ring 1, 1975–1984

-"Ring 2," 1985–1995
+Ring 2, 1985–1995

-Speight Jenkins was appointed General Director in 1983, and immediately set about creating a new Ring production.
+Following his appointment as general director, Jenkins immediately set about creating a new Ring production.
 Die Walküre appeared first, in 1985, followed by complete cycles in 1986, 1987, 1991, and 1995.
 (Jenkins determined that the company could achieve higher quality performances by presenting the Ring every four years.)
 The new production was directed by Francois Rochaix, with sets and costumes designed by Robert Israel, lighting designed by Joan Sullivan, and supertitles (the first ever created for the Ring) by Sonya Friedman.
 The production set the action in a world of nineteenth-century theatricality.
 Initially controversial, it sold out in 1995.
 Conductors included Armin Jordan (Die Walküre in 1985), Manuel Rosenthal (1986), and Hermann Michael (1987, 1991, and 1995).

-"Ring 3," 2000–2013
+Ring 3, 2000–2013

 Jenkins engaged a new creative team to conceive Seattle Opera's third Ring production, which was unveiled in 2000 (Das Rheingold and Die Walküre) and 2001 (full cycle) and returned in 2005, 2009, and 2013.
-Director Stephen Wadsworth, Set Designer Thomas Lynch, Costume Designer Martin Pakledinaz, Lighting Designer Peter Kaczorowski created a production which became known as the "Green" Ring, inspired in part by the natural beauty of the Pacific Northwest.
+Director Stephen Wadsworth, set designer Thomas Lynch, costume designer Martin Pakledinaz, lighting designer Peter Kaczorowski created a production which became known as the "Green" Ring, inspired in part by the natural beauty of the Pacific Northwest.
 Armin Jordan returned to conduct in 2000, Franz Vote in 2001, and Robert Spano in 2005 and 2009.
 The 2013 production, conducted by Asher Fisch, was released as a commercial recording on compact disc and on iTunes.
-The productions starred singers such as Greer Grimsley, Stephanie Blythe, Ewa Podles, Jane Eaglen, Richard Paul Fink, Margaret Jane Wray, and Stephen Milling.
+The productions starred singers such as Greer Grimsley, Stephanie Blythe, Ewa Podleś, Jane Eaglen, Richard Paul Fink, Margaret Jane Wray, and Stephen Milling.